Dress Blues vs Cracker Jacks

 When folded and stored correctly, it always looked smart.

 Up until the '70s, Dress Blues was the only authorized liberty uniform for Jr Enlisted.
-Civilian cloths were not allowed aboard.
-Most sailors belonged to a civilian locker club where they could store and change to civilian clothes.
+Civilian cloths were not allowed aboard ships Most sailors at the time, belonged to a civilian locker club ashore where they could store their uniforms and change to civilian clothes.
+(My locker club was in the Armed Forces YMCA on lower Broadway in San Diego, which also had full shower facilities and other amenities.)

 Undress Blues: